 ALA Emerging Leaders created this guide to pathways for public library staff, administrators, and managers to gain the skills necessary for working with library assessment data.
 Use the self-assessment to help you determine what data-related skills you want to work on and find resources for professional development.

-National Data about Public Libraries
+Additional National Data about Public Libraries

 A clearinghouse for datasets about public libraries, public datasets that have a library element included in them, or census-like data sites that could help library staff gather information about their communities.